US Corporate Tax Rates - Are They Too High?

 written in March 2016 by Matt Krantz.
 His list includes General Motors, American Airlines, Xerox, and many more well-known companies.
 Mr. Krantz was referring to the US income tax.
 Many conclude American companies are not taxed enough.

-– which is the rate set by law after calculating taxable income, the effective rate
+is the rate set by law after calculating taxable income.
+The effective tax rate

-– which is the average tax calculated by dividing taxes paid by profits, and the marginal rate
+is the average tax calculated by dividing taxes paid by profits.
+Finally the marginal tax rate

 The US has One of the Highest Statutory Corporate Tax Rates

 The United States has one of the highest statutory corporate tax rates in the world, and the highest among the Organization of Economic Cooperation and Development

 (OECD) countries.
 The OECD is an intergovernmental agency consisting of 35 countries.
 Most are wealthy, highly developed countries with high standards of living.
 Its mission is to “promote policies that will improve the economic and social well-being of people around the world.”
 In 2016 the US corporate statuary tax rate was 35 percent, or 38.92 percent when state income taxes are included.
 The table below lists the OECD countries and their tax rates.
 Table 1